 The standards are a dead letter in Texas.
 They always have been.

 From last to first place, this is a worthwhile way to spend 11 minutes and 52 seconds of your Friday afternoon.

 Brilliant Idea #1

 If you need something rock solid in your life (particularly on Friday afternoons) and someone forwarded this to you, or you think you already subscribed, sign up here for these weekly Housing Notes.
 And be sure to share with a friend or colleague if you enjoy them because:

-- And I’ll wear a mask (and vote).
+- And I’ll race a car.